If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 Tips to Take Care of Mounted Staghorn Fern

-Commonly found in the forests, Platycerium species of fern prefer damp and shady habitats.
+Commonly found in the forests, Platycerium fern species prefer damp and shady habitats.
 It can grow up to a height and breadth of one meter.

 However, they grow best on a similar structure resembling their natural habitat.